I have seen people posting content and then never looking back at it.

 Without wasting time, let us quickly jump on the first one:

-With a thorough content audit, you can find out:
+With a thorough content audit, you can find out the following:

-- Content having 404 errors or broken links
+- Content with 404 errors or broken links

-These are the reasons why a content audit in 2019 is something that you cannot ignore.
+So, a content audit in 2022 is something that you cannot afford to ignore!

 In a nutshell,